coder/docs/admin/prometheus.md

 ### Drop workspace metrics config

 [Prometheus Documentation](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#metric_relabel_configs)
-about relabling metrics.
+about relabelling metrics.
 In this case we will drop all metrics that contain the `workspace_id` label.

 ```yaml